 Lowe’s Cos.
-(LOW) is seeking an eventual successor to Chief Executive Officer Robert Niblock as it hires chiefs for merchandising and supply-chain operations.
+(LOW:US) is seeking an eventual successor to Chief Executive Officer Robert Niblock as it hires chiefs for merchandising and supply-chain operations.

 Lowe’s is interviewing retail executives with the potential to become CEO, Maureen Ausura, chief human-resources officer for the Mooresville, North Carolina-based company, said today in an interview.